top of page

 There is no such thing as the "perfect" dog.
 The only way to know is meet the parents yourself and do your research.

 In 2014, Brooke reached out to people who had advertised they had imported Tamaskans into Australia.
-They said the dogs were timid and had other undesirable traits, which was not something Brooke wanted to adopt.
+They said the dogs were timid and had other undesirable traits, which was not something Brooke wanted to adopt in the Lykos breeding program.

 After considerable research, Brooke opted to develop the breeding program in Australia without any wolf content.
 She was the first breeder to do this in Australia.

 Priority is always given to excellent health but also high trainability and calm, easy temperaments, with the versatility to perform service work and dog sports.
-The purpose is to breed healthy dogs, in their original historical form, that make great family pets and easily fit into the average Australian family lifestyle.
+The purpose is to breed healthy dogs, who make great family pets and easily fit into the average Australian family lifestyle.

 With so much going on in the news regarding the declining health of many purebred breeds, the Lykos is selectively bred, using all available scientific methods of health testing including full DNA screening and hip/elbow x-rays as the bare minimum.
-From the commencement of the Lykos breeding program, dogs were hip/elbow x-rayed and DNA tested.
+From the commencement of the Lykos breeding program, dogs were hip/elbow x-rayed and DNA tested or cleared by parentage.

 In 2015 Brooke was offered a female Czechoslovakian Wolfdog for the Lykos breeding program, called Kita.
 Her breeder was the original person who imported them into Australia.
-After their import, Australia made it illegal to import Czechoslovakian Wolfdogs into Australia.
+After their import, the Australian Government made it illegal to import Czechoslovakian Wolfdogs.
 A couple of other breeders have continued these original Czech bloodlines, breeding brother and sister and diluting out the breed by crossing them with other breeds.
 Kita was a lovely girl, but Brooke found she had concerning traits such as severe separation anxiety and wanting to escape.
 Kita's other littermates were also advertised for sale at the time by owners due to their difficult breed traits.
-Due to these traits and knowing that temperament traits are highly inheritable , Brooke decided not to use Kita or any other Czech Wolfdog in the development of the Lykos breeding program.
+Due to these traits and knowing that temperament traits are highly inheritable, Brooke decided not to use Kita or any other Czech Wolfdog in the development of the Lykos breeding program.

 Meira on my bed